Why Pro Film & TV Script Analysis is Critical to Writers

 - an understanding of where a project will – or won’t! – fit into the industry and existing audiences

-- a deeper understanding of the genres and archetypes a script taps into, helpful with pitching and positioning
+- a deeper understanding of the genres and archetypes (from character to narrative beats) a script taps into, helpful with pitching and positioning

 - a clear road map for what state and stage a script draft is at and how to best proceed